Dávid Šípoš

-Dávid Šípoš (born 14 August 1998) is a Slovak footballer who plays for FC Košice and previously appeared for Slovak U21 team as a goalkeeper.
+Dávid Šípoš (born 14 August 1998) is a Slovak footballer who plays for MŠK Žilina and previously appeared for Slovak U21 team as a goalkeeper.

 Club career

 FC Nitra

 Šípoš made his Fortuna Liga debut for Nitra against Ružomberok on 26 February 2018.
 He had kept a clean sheet in the goal-less tie.

 International career

 Šípoš was first recognised in a Slovak senior national team nomination in September 2022 as an alternate goalkeeper in premier nomination of Francesco Calzona ahead of two 2022–23 UEFA Nations League C fixtures against Azerbaijan and Belarus.
 He remained absent in any position from subsequent nomination for November friendlies or December prospective national team players' training camp.